-Reference Title Summary of Document PAN 61 Planning and Sustainable Urban Drainage Systems (Scottish Executive 2001) Provides good practice advice for planners and the development industry on the implementation of Sustainable Drainage Systems (SuDS) to aid the introduction of more sustainable developments.
-PAN 79 Water and Drainage (Scottish Executive 2006b) Clarifies the role of the planning authority in setting the direction of development to inform the planning and delivery of new water infrastructure in a coordinated way.
+Reference Title Summary of Document National Pla nning Guidance and Advice PAN 61 Planning and Sustainable Urban Drainage Systems (2001) Provides good practice advice for planners and the development industry on the implementation of Sustainable Urban Drainage Systems (now referred to as Sustainable Drainage Systems (SUDS) in latest guidance) to aid the introduction of more sustainable developments.
+PAN 79 Water and Drainage (2006) Clarifies the role of the planning authority in setting the direction of development to inform the planning and delivery of new water infrastructure in a coordinated way.
 It explains the roles of Scottish Water and SEPA and encourages joint working in order to ensure a common understanding of capacity constraints and agreement on the means of their removal.
 It advises on the appropriateness of private schemes and the handling of Scottish Water developments.
-Online Planning Advice on Flood Risk Scottish Government (2015a) This online planning advice provides background information and best practice advice in support of The Flood Risk Management (Scotland) Act 2009 and SPP.
+Online Planning Advice Online Planning Advice on Flood Risk (2015) Provides advice and guidance in support of The Flood Risk Management (Scotland) Act 2009 (FRM Act) which establishes a framework for the assessment and sustainable management of flood risk with the aim of reducing the adverse consequences of flooding from all sources.
+The flood risk framework should be read in conjunction with SEPA's Land use vulnerability guidance to aid decision making.
+This Online Planning Advice puts a focus on planning authorities in ensuring that have regard to the probability of flooding from all sources.
+A focus is also put on these local authorities and developers in ensuring that future built development is not located in areas with a significant risk of flooding, including functional flood plains.